► Peugeot's electric 2008 driven

 Peugeot’s tiny i-Cockpit wheel plays well with the e-powertrain in urban areas, making navigating the city and suburbia super easy.
 The rack is excessively light and doesn’t really communicate much through the wheels, though, which is more than fine for the e-2008 remaining a low-stress and refined runabout, but doesn’t fill you with loads of confidence for a zip down some country B-roads.

-We’d recommend an Allure-spec version if you value ride comfort; the GT Line model’s larger 18-inch wheels look fantastic but give the ride an unwelcome sharper edge, particularly on motorway journeys.
+We’d recommend sticking to 17-inch wheels (on Allure, Allure Premium and GT trims) if you prioritise ride comfort; the GT Premium model’s larger 18-inch wheels look fantastic but give the ride an unwelcome sharper edge, particularly on motorway journeys.
 Tyre noise also borders on ‘a bit much’ too, but wind noise is minimal.

 What about real-world range?